cycomachead/Yosemite-Dark.lbtheme/README.md

 ## Installation

-To add the theme to Launch Bar 6, simply download the [zip][zip] for this repo.
+To add the theme to Launch Bar 6, simply download the [zip](https://github.com/cycomachead/Yosemite-Dark.lbtheme/archive/master.zip) for this repo.
 Unzip the file.
 You'll need to remove `-master` from the folder name for OS X to correctly recognize the package.
 Then simply double click and Launch Bar will install the theme!

 ### Notes: